-- Inspect the legs at least once a week for any signs of trauma.
+- Inspect the legs daily for any signs of trauma.

-- If you own multiple cats, be sure to keep an eye out for signs of dominance and other inter-cat dynamics.
+- If you own multiple cats, be sure to keep an eye out for signs of dominance, aggression and other inter-cat dynamics.
 Cats that live together tend to form a hierarchy, where the stronger cats may attempt to dominate the weaker ones.
 Be sure to provide plenty of resources around the house (food and water bowls, litter trays, beds etc.) as dominant cats can “resource guard” and prevent weaker cats from accessing these things.

-- If you live in a building with multiple floors, make sure to prevent access to stairs, as they are bound to get your cat in trouble.
+- If you live in a building with multiple floors, make sure to prevent access to stairs, as they are bound to get a disabled cat in trouble.

-- If you see your cat venturing into high places, gently lift them up and put them down to prevent them from jumping down, which may put them at risk of injury.
+- If you see your cat venturing into high places, gently lift them up and put them back on the floor.
+Doing so prevents them from jumping down, which may put them at risk of injury.

 - If your cat regularly visits high places, place a few cushions or blankets on the floor to soften their fall.

-- Neuter your cat to make sure the genes are not passed on to their offspring.
-Affected cats should never be bred from, as RH and FH can get worse from one generation to the next.
+- Desex your cat to make sure the genes are not passed on to their offspring.
+Affected cats should never be bred from, as RH and FH can worsen from one generation to the next.

-Radial Hypoplasia and Femoral Hypoplasia are such rare conditions that you probably will not find much recognition among regular cat owners.
-Thankfully, there are some places on the internet where you can meet fellow owners and find support.
+Radial Hypoplasia and Femoral Hypoplasia are such rare conditions that you probably won’t find much recognition among other cat owners.
+Thankfully, there are plenty of cat forums on the internet where you can meet fellow owners of special needs cats and find support.
 Building a trusting relationship with your veterinarian can also ensure your pet promptly receives any treatment or behavioral advice they may need.

 Frequently Asked Questions

 RH is a hereditary trait that is present from birth.
-A faulty gene related to polydactylism disrupts the
+A faulty gene leads to the incomplete

-No, the condition is not painful in itself, but certain complications as a result of the deformities may lead to stress.
+The condition is not painful in itself, but certain complications resulting from the deformities can

-RH is the name for deformed front legs (also known as twisty legs), while femoral hypoplasia is a deformity in the hind legs.
+Radial hypoplasia is the name for deformed front legs (also known as twisty legs) resulting from